-The course load really is very flexible and is based on your enrollment status (full-time vs. part-time).
+The course load is flexible and is based on your enrollment status (full-time vs. part-time).
 Click here to view the program course of study for the full-time vs. part-time option.

 4. I read that both MSA and Add-on students must complete the Hallmark e-Portfolio.
 However, it seems that Add-on students only take 3 of the 6 HM courses, is this correct?
 If so, do we need to still do all 6 HM e-Portfolio entries or do we only do 3?

-5. Are the 3 different internships (569, 570, and 571) to be taken at 3 different times?
+5. Are the three different internships (569, 570, and 571) to be taken at three different times?
 If so, am I supposed to be enrolled in and completing one of those in addition to my EDL elective?

 These are three different internships and taken at different times.
-MSA students are responsible for completing 2 internships (570-571) and students enrolled in the add-on licensure must complete ALL 3 internships.
+MSA students are responsible for completing two internships (570-571) and students enrolled in the add-on licensure must complete ALL three internships.
 EDL 569 is only offered in the summer; EDL 570 is only offered in the fall and EDL 571 is only offered in the spring and you must take the internships in this order.

 6. Currently, I work full-time online as a teacher and instructional leader for the North Carolina Virtual Public School.
 If it is possible, I would love to do my internship/s with them.
 Is this possible?

-a) EDL 569 is completed at a grade level different than what you are teaching.
-EDL 570 and EDL 571 are completed at your home school so you can complete your internship at your home school where you work.
+a) EDL 569 is completed at a different grade level and at a school other than yours.
+EDL 570 and EDL 571 are completed at your home school so you can complete the majority of your internship where you work.